 The end of invoice reconciliation as we know it

-Yes, invoice reconciliation is broken at most companies.
+Invoice reconciliation is broken at most companies.
 But the existence of invoice reconciliation indicates a larger problem in the purchase-to-pay process.
-An effective, automated purchasing platform eliminates the need for end-of-month invoice reconciliation, which saves your finance department hours of work each month.
+An effective, automated purchasing platform eliminates the need for end-of-month invoice reconciliation, saving the finance department hours of work each month.